 His current work is related to data-driven, learning-based control algorithms for processes and systems in buildings.
 The goal of self-optimizing control algorithms is to improve the operational efficiency of buildings and offer (close-to) optimal control performance over the lifespan of a building without a substantial or any need for human interventions.
 Therefore, besides energy savings, these algorithms reduce the need for maintenance in buildings and allow for continuous commissioning, i.e. automatic recommissioning after a part of the system was replaced, thus reducing the overall buildings' operational costs.
 Bratislav's particular interests lie in the transferability and large-scale applicability of these algorithms within building systems and districts with integrated renewable energy generation, conversion, and storage systems, as well as connected electric vehicles with uni- and bi-directional charging.

 Bratislav Svetozarevic has a highly interdisciplinary background and his research is bridging the fields of automatic control, machine learning, building systems, and energy management.
 Before moving to EMPA, he was part of several single- and interdisciplinary teams in academia (Chair of Architecture and Building Systems, ETH Zurich – dynamic photovoltaic building envelopes, 2014 - present, Automatic Control Laboratory, ETH Zurich – fault detection and isolation for wind turbines, 2010-2012, and ETF Robotics, University of Belgrade – control algorithms for compliant, tendon-driven robotic mechanisms, 2009-2010) and industry (spin-off Siltectra GmbH (2013), acquired in 2018 – R&D engineer for the automated waste-free splitting of crystal materials).
-He has led and co-authored publications in engineering (IEEE, Applied Energy, Energy and Buildings) and science (Nature) in the domain of energy management, smart building systems, and robotics.
+He has led and co-authored publications in engineering (IEEE, Applied Energy, Energy and Buildings) and science (Nature Energy) in the domain of energy management, smart building systems, and robotics.
 He is a leading co-author of a Nature Energy paper on dynamic BIPV facades, which was also featured on the cover page of the August issue 2019.

 Bratislav Svetozarevic received a PhD at the Swiss Federal Institute of Technology (ETH) in Zurich.
 He worked at the Chair of Architecture and Building Systems under the supervision of Prof. Arno Schlueter and co-supervision of Prof. Zoltan Nagy (the University of Texas at Austin).
 In his PhD work, he developed a hybrid soft-hard-material actuator and applied it within a multi-element dynamic photovoltaic façade.
-He is a leading co-author of a patent that was awarded a prestigious Spark award for Top 20 innovations at ETH Zurich.
+He is a leading co-author of a patent that was awarded a prestigious Spark award for Top 20 innovations at ETH Zurich in 2018.

 Ongoing research projects